openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 -   Using comments to add some informative content or explain the intent behind your code, but **don't be redundant**.
 Informative comments are little snippets of information that aid in reading through your code.
 A comment explaining your intent can be useful where the processing you have done is slightly complicated to read through.

--   **Don’t leave in commented out code**.
+-   **Don't leave in commented out code**.
 Leaving in commented out code quickly becomes confusing.
 Is the commented out code something new that is to be implemented?
 Is it something that was broken and the other code fixed?
 Should it be uncommented to provide a different result?
 It is best to use a form of version control so you can safely delete these lines and go back to them if you need to later.

 -   Try to **not be redundant** with comments.
 Comments that simply reiterate what the code is doing often are not helpful and will add to clutter.
 Use comments to clarify what the code is doing.
 This is nice for when you are using code in a workshop, or perhaps in a final version which is released with a publication that will not be changed later.